Rich text: HtmlArea

 Similar to content types, macros can define forms that help editors configure them.

-Next up, let’s add a macro to the "Lynx" content item.
+Let’s add the macro to the "Lynx" content item.

 1. Click "insert macro".

-The Macro can be previewed because the Panel Macros includes a standard preview.
+This macro can’t be previewed because the Embed iframe macro does not includes a standard preview.

 For more information on macros, including how to create your very own, visit to the macro reference docs.